Jacoby Shepherd

-Jacoby Lamar Shepherd (born August 31, 1979) is a former professional gridiron football cornerback.
-He was drafted in the second round of the 2000 NFL Draft by the St. Louis Rams.
-He played college football for the Oklahoma State Cowboys.
+Jacoby Lamar Shepherd (born August 31, 1979) is an American former professional gridiron football player who was a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Oklahoma State Cowboys and was selected in the second round of the 2000 NFL draft by the St. Louis Rams.

-Shepherd has also been a member of the Houston Texans, Green Bay Packers, New York Jets, Detroit Lions, Oakland Raiders, Edmonton Eskimos, Calgary Stampeders, Dallas Desperados, Utah Blaze and Georgia Force.
+Shepherd was also a member of the Houston Texans, Green Bay Packers, New York Jets, Detroit Lions, Oakland Raiders, Edmonton Eskimos, Calgary Stampeders, Dallas Desperados, Utah Blaze and Georgia Force.

-Early years
+Early life

-Shepherd was born on August 31, 1979 in Lufkin, Texas.
+Shepherd was born on August 31, 1979, in Lufkin, Texas.
 He played high school football at Lufkin High School in Texas, where he was a star football player, track athlete and basketball player.
 He played at both wide receiver and cornerback in high school.

 College career

 Tyler Junior College

 In 1996, Shepherd recorded 40 tackles, one sack and four interceptions as a freshman at Tyler.
 After the season, he was named Co-Defensive player of the year.
 As a sophomore in 1997 he was named All-Southwest Junior College.